anngrimm160/AraAlyRepository/README.md

 # Version Control LAB
-Skills Lab 6: Version Control
+Skills Lab 7: Plain text

-_Ara Narayan and Alex Yarashevich Lab 6_
+_Ara Narayan and Alex Yarashevich Lab 7_

-Our program:
+## Our program:
 Our program gets the input of a user's name and their age.
 Then the program prints "Your name is [the user's name] and are [user's age] years old!"